 \[ \begin{align} \underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)}\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi}_{=:A} = \underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -f_0v_g\beta}_{=:B}\underbrace{\vphantom{\left(\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right)\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -\mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right)}_{=:C} \underbrace{\vphantom{\left[\Delta + \frac{f_0^2}{\sigma}\frac{\partial^2}{\partial p^2}\right]\chi = -f_0v_g\beta - \mathbf{v}_{h, g}\cdot\nabla\left(\Delta\Phi\right) - \frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)} -\frac{f_0^2}{\sigma}\frac{\partial}{\partial p}\left(\mathbf{v}_{h, g}\cdot\nabla\frac{\partial\Phi}{\partial p}\right)}_{=:D}\tag{18.9}\label{eq:tendency_eq_cyclogen} \end{align} \]

-This equation will now be examined conceptually.
-Assuming that $\chi$ consists of only a single Fourier component in three-dimensional space, it follows
+This equation is now examined conceptually.
+Assuming that $\chi$ consists of only a single Fourier component in three-dimensional space, it follows that

-whereby cyclogenesis means a decrease in the pressure surface.
-In the extratropics, meridional waves are often found, which are superimposed on a zonal base current $U$.
-Therefore, the approach is made for the geopotential $\Phi$
+where cyclogenesis here refers to a lowering of the pressure surface.
+In the extratropics one often finds meridional waves that are superimposed on a zonal basic flow $U$.
+Accordingly, one makes for the geopotential $\Phi$ the ansatz

 \[ \begin{align} \Phi\left(x, y, p\right) = -Uf_0y + \frac{\newhat{v}f_0L}{2\pi}\sin\left(\frac{2\pi}{L}x\right)\sin\left(ap + b\right) + \Phi_0\left(p\right), \end{align} \]